krakrukra/PocketAdmin/extra/wikiPages/examples.md

 Some example scripts can be found in [/extra/examplePayloads/](https://github.com/krakrukra/PocketAdmin/tree/master/extra/examplePayloads).
+The prefix there
-You should keep in
+stands for target target OS (win, lin, mac, all).
+Though, you should keep in mind
-mind that payloads usually need to be modified to fit your particular application,
+that payloads usually need to be modified to fit your particular application,
 since they heavily depend on target OS, GUI and language settings, hardware, etc.
 If you are too lazy to make your own payloads, you can always reuse payloads that
 were originally designed for the [USB rubber ducky](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Payloads) or [some other badusb's](https://github.com/samratashok/Kautilya).
 Even if